jshawl/git-review/readme.md

 Simply delete the lines you don't want.
 (Presumably you don't want the `<<<<<<<` lines, so delete those too!)
 Then, `add` and `commit` as normal.

-# You can't pull because you're up-to-date, but you know changes have been made
+# 4. You can't pull because you're "up-to-date", but you know changes have been made

 ### How it looks